Ladybirds

 What to bring to Pre-School each day for my child

 Please could you provide the following items for your child when they come to Pre-school, in a named bag.
 This bag will need to go home each day as we have no-where to store them at the end of the sessions.
 Children should wear clothes to Pre-School suitable for active and messy play.
 We do provide aprons and waterproofs but at times theses do not protect from all spills or messy play.
-However we do have a Pre-school uniform of jumpers and polo shirts you can purchase these from the Tesco embroidery service online.
+However we do have a Pre-school uniform of jumpers and polo shirts you can purchase these from the link above.

 Please ensure all items are clearly labelled with your child’s name